tianyuG/bitraede/macos/README.md

 [^11]: [http://osxdaily.com/2015/01/19/fix-os-x-install-errors-cant-be-verified-error-occurred-preparing-mac/](http://osxdaily.com/2015/01/19/fix-os-x-install-errors-cant-be-verified-error-occurred-preparing-mac/)

+[^12]: The other reason that you should not invoke this script with `./bitraede.command` is currently part of the script cannot expand `./` to an absolute path.

-[^12]: My dad got me a computer tutoring software soon after I first used a laptop.
+[^13]: My dad got me a computer tutoring software soon after I first used a laptop.
 The software featured a section, paraphrased 'DO NOT DO THIS IF YOU ARE A NEWBIE', prominently.
 I immediately disregarded the advise and used `FORMAT C:\` in `COMMAND.COM`.
 Hilarity ensues.
 Thanks for showing me what I shan't do, people who made that software. /s